CPLDs and FPGAs

 For the moment we have been contributing the project highlights to Alan's Blog: https://folknologylabs.wordpress.com/

-RE: CPLDs and FPGAs - Added by jcw 6 months ago
+RE: CPLDs and FPGAs - Added by jcw over 2 years ago

 Wow - fantastic progress, Ken.
 Many thanks for the update!